Using OMNY

 In order to use OMNY, first make sure that the reader has the four blue corner lights and says "OMNY TAP HERE":

-Besides using OMNY to deduct $2.75 for each ride, the MTA also supports a weekly Unlimited Ride mode.
+Besides using OMNY to deduct $3 for each ride, the MTA also supports a fare capping mode.
+Think of it as an "unlimited week pass".
 This is how it works:

-In any given calendar week, starting on Monday 12am, once you use OMNY more than 12 times, all remaining rides are free until the end of the calendar week (midnight on Sunday 11:59pm).
-This is known as fare-capping and basically sets the maximum amount you have to pay (12 * $2.75 = $33) to use the subway for a week.
+In any given 7-day period, if you use OMNY more than 12 times, all remaining rides until 11:59pm on the 7th day are free.
+This is known as fare-capping and basically sets the maximum amount you have to pay at $35 (a little bit less than 12 * $3).

 In order for this to work, you must use the exact same OMNY payment method each time.
-The system will deduct $2.75 for each of the first 12 rides.
-Starting with the 13th tap within the same calendar week, all remaining rides will be free.
+The system will deduct $3 for each of the first 11 rides.
+The 12th tap will only cost $2 (to make this a whole $35) and all remaining rides will be free for the rest of the 7-day period.

 Here are some other things to know about OMNY: